Priorities & Topics

-The aim of MusE is to provide to teenagers the necessary skills and tools to overcome the hardships life puts them through, making them develop resilience.
-The project foresees the use of an innovative methodology, based on the use of music as a support to the development of resilience, due to its ability to evoke, identify and process emotions and due to the fact that it is a common phenomenon that crosses all borders of nationality, race and culture.
+The aim of MusE was to provide to teenagers the necessary skills and tools to overcome the hardships life puts them through, making them develop resilience.
+The project has envisaged the use of an innovative methodology, based on the use of music as a support to the development of resilience, due to its ability to evoke, identify and process emotions and due to the fact that it is a common phenomenon that crosses all borders of nationality, race and culture.

-The aim of the project is to promote the development of some of the factors that make a person resilient, such as positive attitude, optimism, the ability to regulate emotions, and the ability to see failure as a form of helpful feedback.
-More specifically, the teenagers involved in the project will develop the following traits:
+The aim of the project was to promote the development of some of the factors that make a person resilient, such as positive attitude, optimism, the ability to regulate emotions, and the ability to see failure as a form of helpful feedback.
+More specifically, the teenagers involved in the project have developed the following traits:

 - emotional awareness and the ability to regulate their emotions